GeminiDRSoftware/astrodata/docs/manuals/progmanual/adclass.rst

 *************************

 The |AstroData| class is the main interface to the package.
-When opening files or creating new objects, a derivative of this class is returned, as the
+When opening files or creating new objects, a derivative of this class is returned, as the base
 |AstroData| class is not intended to be used directly.
 It provides the logic to
 calculate the :ref:`tag set <ad_tags>` for an image, which is common to all data products.
 Aside from that, it lacks any kind of specialized knowledge about the different instruments that produce the FITS files.
+More importantly, it defines two methods (``info`` and ``load``) that read in and offer access to data in FITS files.
+When extending to other file types, these methods should be re-implemented.  |AstroData| also defines several useful properties and methods for FITS files specifically, such as ``phu``, ``hdr``, and ``write``, that should also be overridden when extending to other file types.

+..
+  The |AstroData| class is the main interface to the package.
+When opening files or creating new objects, a derivative of this class is returned, as the base
+  |AstroData| class is not intended to be used directly.
+It provides the logic to
+  calculate the :ref:`tag set <ad_tags>` for an image, which is common to all data products.
+Aside from that, it lacks any kind of specialized knowledge about the different instruments that produce the FITS files.
 More importantly, it defines two methods (``info`` and ``load``) as abstract, meaning that the class cannot be instantiated directly: a derivative must implement those methods in order to be useful.
 Such derivatives can also implement descriptors, which provide processed metadata in a way that abstracts the user from the raw information (e.g., the keywords in FITS headers).

-|AstroData| does define a common interface, though.
-Much of it consists on
+|AstroData| defines a common interface.
+Much of it consists of implementing
-implementing semantic behavior (access to components through indices, like a list; arithmetic using standard operators; etc), mostly by implementing standard Python methods:
+semantic behavior (access to components through indices, like a list;
+arithmetic using standard operators; etc), mostly by implementing standard Python methods:

 * Defines a common ``__init__`` function.